 Chronic Sinusitis

-The allergists at Northern Valley often treat nasal obstructions with medicines, but upon all visits concerning the matter, the practitioner will address all reversible causes of nasal swelling.
+The allergists at Northern Valley Allergy, Asthma & Sinus Center often treat nasal obstructions with medicines, but upon all visits concerning the matter, the practitioner will address all reversible causes of nasal swelling.
 A bacterial infection doesn’t typically cause Chronic Sinusitis; therefore, antibiotics won’t help with this condition.
 Some ways of treating Chronic Sinusitis include:

 - Intranasal corticosteroid sprays